google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-media-updates.md

 </figure>
 </div>

-This API aims to offer a way to control the native controls elements/buttons that are being shown by the browser to remove some features that do not make sense or are not part of the expected user experience, or only whitelist a limited amount of features.
+This API aims to offer a way to show/hide some native media controls that do not make sense or are not part of the expected user experience, or only whitelist a limited amount of features.

 The current implementation for now is a blacklist mechanism on native controls with the ability to set them directly from HTML content using the new